fossas/fossa-cli/docs/references/experimental/path-dependency.md

 ### Is `fossa-cli` uploading the content of my path dependency to the server?

-`fossa-cli` only uploads findings of the license scan, not the entire directory.
-If `cliLicenseScanRequireFullFileUpload` is enabled in FOSSA endpoint for your organization, `fossa-cli` will upload content of any file that has licensing data.
+`fossa-cli` only uploads the portions of the file that contain matches to licenses, not the entire file.
+If `cliLicenseScanRequireFullFileUpload` is enabled in FOSSA endpoint for your organization, `fossa-cli` will upload the full contents of any file that has licensing data.
 By default,  `cliLicenseScanRequireFullFileUpload` is disabled for all organizations.
 Please contact [FOSSA support](https://support.fossa.com) to enable, this functionality.